Love Is Blinds

 How to Remove Roller Blinds for Replacement

-2. Release the Pin: Push the pin inward (usually spring-loaded) and slide the roller tube out of the bracket.
+4. Press the tab and slide the roller out of the brackets

 Preparing for New Blinds